pwmckenna/node-travis-ci/README.md

 });
 ```

-As a convenience, `authenticate` also accepts github tokens, or github credentials (which are only sent to github) and performs the necessary requests to aquire a travis access token.
+As a convenience, `authenticate` also accepts github tokens, or github credentials (which are only sent to github) and performs the necessary requests to acquire a travis access token.
 For example:

 ```js
 travis.authenticate({